FirstLegoLeague/scoring/README.md

 #TODO List
-1. Integrate tournament API && Think about using onbeforesave in scores view xeditable fields
-1. Fix UI gliches
+1. Fix UI issues
+	1. Autoscroll when going in from edit upon 2nd time goes crazy
+	1. Change button icons
+	1. Add clerification in codename modal
+1. Option to cancel from scoresheet when editing, in addition to resetting.
+1. Resetting when editing shouldn't reset metadata
 1. Finish this readme.md
-1. Score-diff animation
-1. Score errors
-1. Add rounds
-1. Change team to be easier to select (with search and stuff)